FominDanil/sender_admin/README.md

 # Admin sender bot

-This is a project for downloading videos from YouTube and scheduling them to be posted on a Telegram channel.
+This project is for downloading videos from various sites and for deferred sending to the channels Telegram, the bot also knows how to change the video based on your request - cut, impose a watermark, remove the sound and more..
 The application uses Python, Celery, and Redis.
 The entire project can be spun up using Docker Compose.

 ## Requirements
 - Python 3.10